AbdullahHendy/clickworthy-resume/README.md

 </div>

 ## 🙋‍♂️ Introduction
 This **Typst** Resume template allows for writing resumes and CVs fast.
-The core is borrowed from the [**guided-resume-starter-cgc**](https://github.com/typst/packages/tree/main/packages/preview/guided-resume-starter-cgc/2.0.0) template with extra features, more flexiblity, and formatting improvements.
+The core is borrowed from the [**guided-resume-starter-cgc**](https://github.com/typst/packages/tree/main/packages/preview/guided-resume-starter-cgc/2.0.0) template with extra features, more flexibility, and formatting improvements.

 For advice on writing an effective resume, this [small write-up](https://github.com/typst/packages/blob/main/packages/preview/guided-resume-starter-cgc/2.0.0/template/starter.typ) by the [**guided-resume-starter-cgc**](https://github.com/typst/packages/tree/main/packages/preview/guided-resume-starter-cgc/2.0.0) template author is quite helpful.